OkeMoyo/alx-low_level_programming/0x0A-argc_argv/README.md

-argc - argument count, argv - argument vector
+This directory contains the projects for the argc and argv topic